 Current Doctoral Research

-> “The evaluation and design of the adult self-directed learning opportunities afforded by heritage institutions”
+“The evaluation of the adult self-directed learning opportunities afforded by heritage institutions”

-> The research questions to be addressed are:
+The research questions to be addressed are:

 - What support is available for the self-directed adult learner in heritage institutions?

 - Can an evaluative framework designed for Higher Education be used effectively in the context of heritage institutions?

 - How effective are the existing conceptual models of learning taxonomies in designing and evaluating the opportunities for learning in heritage institutions?